amerlyq/forestanza.py/README.md

     * Develop niche scripts (if needed).
     * Glue together existing tools (if possible).

+At the end, I can't hope for something more then interactive helper, similar to binary code disassemblers.
+After all, natural language processing is much more difficult then deterministic machine language.

 -----------------
 Japanese -- it's just like Lisp in reverse polish notation! (c) amerlyq